 Ongoing optimization tip #3: Generate positive feedback

 When you get positive feedback your seller rank goes up and the eBay search engine ranks your products higher.
-This means that excellent customer service translates on eBay to traffic of potential buyers.
+This means that excellent customer service translates on eBay to the traffic of potential buyers.

 To increase the number of positive feedback your store generates use an automated messages feature.
 It contacts the buyers thank them for the purchase, sends them the tracking details, gives them positive feedback, and sends them a reminder to leave you positive feedback as well, automatically of course.